 Offer A (the 50% discount offer) outperformed Offer B, the free snack offer.
 In the case of offer A, direct mail outperformed the email by 230%.
 In the case of Offer B, direct mail outperformed email by 170%.

-We'll be real, direct mail printing costs more than email, but the results speak for themselves.
+Direct mail costs more than email, but the results speak for themselves.
 Especially with high-value products and those with high lifetime customer value, the investment can pay itself back in spades.